 A single stage random sample is applied.
 From 2009, the Central Population Register is no longer used as sampling frame.
-Households to be contacted are selected by the procedure of random digit dialling.
+Households to be contacted are selected by the procedure of random digit dialling (set of all telephone numbers).
 The sampling units are the households.
 All the individuals included in the aforementioned households are considered as targets of the survey.

-In 2010, the quarterly theoretical sample size is approximately 6250 households, corresponding to a sampling rate of about 3.0%.
+In 2012, the quarterly theoretical sample size is approximately 9250 households, corresponding to a sampling rate of about 4.0%.